transceptor-technology/dutycalls.me.docs/docs/tags/using-tags.md

 ## Adding tags

-Tags can be simply added to tickets by adding the tags property when posting tickets via the [REST API](rest-api.md).
+Tags can be simply added to tickets by adding the tags property when creating them.

 ---